-I. Progress photographs shall be submitted to CHFA each month, with the monthly requisition.
+- I. Progress photographs shall be submitted to CHFA each month with the monthly requisition.
 Photographs shall be representative of the work completed throughout the project for that month.
 Photographs shall also be identified (location and type of work), dated and organized in sheets.
-The photographs shall be printed on 8-1/2" x 11" paper.
-All photos must be taken and printed with a resolution that enables a clear view of the subject matter.
+The photographs shall be uploaded to ShareFile.
+All photos must be taken with a resolution that enables a clear view of the subject matter. - J. If applicable, include Very Low-Income and Affirmative Action Documents.